Algebra8/Knots/README.md

 $ python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps moore_braidgenerator
 ```

+> Please note the actual project has not been put up on PyPi yet.
+Please
+> follow installation by repository.
+Package will be uploaded to PyPi in the
+> coming few days.

 #### Install BraidGenerator from the GitHub source

 First, clone BraidGenerator using `git`.